 Psychologist Sherrie Campbell says, “When leaders come off as perfect, people aren’t nearly as drawn to follow them because they feel they could never be authentic, vulnerable or accepted by someone of such high status.”

 You can raise capable and loyal employees.
 Being able to keep loyal employees will save you money and energy in recruiting and training new ones.
 Also, competent employees would mean excellent service; thus, you will be able to retain your satisfied clients.

 A leader who leads with humility is loved and respected by everybody.

 Being a leader, you must be ambitious enough to make things happen and reach your goal.

 Competition does not happen only in business but also with all your people within the company.
 Most of your employees have ambition and are eyeing a promotion.
-And to most of them, being promoted to the higher rank means being able to tell others what they should and not do.
+And to most of them, being promoted to a higher rank means being able to tell others what they should and not do.
 Humility is gone once they become a step ahead.

-You should not allow your ambition, accomplishments, and increasing size of your bank account kick humility out the window.
+You should not allow your ambition, accomplishments, and increasing size of your bank account kicked humility out the window.
 Humility is something you must carry with you to reach your goal and fulfill your ambition.
 Aspire for bigger things without losing people’s respect.

 Putting your focus on your work and not on your ego will make you an effective leader.

 Have you heard people talking behind you, commenting about how arrogant you are?
 Or are you struggling and finding it hard to connect to your subordinates?
 It’s time to examine yourself in the mirror and accept with humility what you are going to see.
 Think hard, is it about time to change?